- Real Estate Loans

 - About PFFCU

 The PFFCU Debit Card can be used worldwide; anywhere Visa is accepted.
-You may also purchase American Express® Travelers Cheques at any of our branches as a safe way to transact business in these countries.

 Due to high amount of fraud occurrences, if you wish to use the Debit Card in certain designated countries, you need to call PFFCU before you travel.
 Additionally, the use of the PFFCU Visa Credit Card is not permitted in specific countries.
 For a listing of countries where your card may not work, click here.